Mr-Mappie/mappie/README.md

 Mappie offers the following advantages:
 * All code is **generated at compile-time**, without the need for any reflection at runtime.
 Making the generated code have the same runtime performance as if one would write the object mapping code manually.
-* You write **Kotlin code instead of Strings**, allowing your IDE to support you with automatic refactorings and auto-complete.
+* You write **Kotlin code instead of String references**, allowing your IDE to support you with automatic refactorings and auto-complete.
 * Fully designed with Kotlin in mind, making the code **idiomatic and completely type-safe**.
 * Mappie is easy to use and **infers as much as possible**.